triquenguyen/triquenguyen/README.md

 ### 🔭 I’m currently working on
 - Forward: a startup project (Finalist at SVIC 2023 and SpartUp Incubator Program Member) collaborate with other Graduate and Senior students
 - Clark (F.K.A.
 Core-v4): the official website of Software and Computer Engineering Society- SJSU (SCE)
-- Leetcode Discord Bot: a club project at SCE
 - Personal Portfolio (Soon)
 ### 🌱 I’m currently learning
 - Data Structures and Algorithms